National Legislative Assembly (South Sudan): National Legislative Assembly (2011–2016)

 Members of the Council of Ministers who are not members of the National Legislative Assembly must participate in its deliberations but do not have the right to vote.
 Persons who wish to become members of the National Legislative Assembly must fulfill the eligibility requirements set down by the Constitution for membership of the National Legislature.

-2016-2021
+Transitional National Legislative Assembly (2016–2021)

-As a result of a peace agreement that came into effect in 2013, the National Legislative Assembly was reconstituted as the Transitional National Legislative Assembly with 400 members.
+As a result of a peace agreement that came into effect in 2015, a Transitional National Legislative Assembly was formed with 400 members.
 The membership is as follows: